hitiksaini/Simon-Game/README.md

 If you press your color out of sequence or take more than 5 seconds to press, you'll hear the "RAZZ" sound and your color is out of the game.

 Simon will automatically begin a new game with only the remaining colors.

+## that's it for now, let's play the game now😀